3evv/roborockS7_mop_sensor/README.md

 - **Yellow** - Sensing wire for the Hall sensor - use as output.
 - **Red** - Vcc, in my case it read about 3.2 V - connect to _Yellow_ with a smd resistor (10k Ohm in my case) - you can replace the hall sensor with your resistance.
-- Green - ~~Don't know what it does, prob. better to leave it alone.~~
+- Green - ~~Don't know what it does, prob. better to leave it alone.~~ (These are just symbolic colours, not the ones on the wire connecting to the module!)

-~~Use your preffered method of shorting the two connections.~~
+~~Use your preffered method of shorting the two connections.~~ Ignore the short between connector socket legs on the picture - its the old, unreliable fix.

-Use resistor to fool the controller that the hall sensor is working properly.
-I suggest experimenting what combination of resistances works for your board, since water damage makes things unpredictable, as I experienced myself.
-Consider using a voltage divider - in my case it worked fine with only 1 resistor.
-(These are just symbolic colours, not the ones on the wire connecting to the module!)
+Use a resistor to fool the controller that the hall sensor is working properly.
+I suggest experimenting which combination of resistances works for your board since water damage makes things unpredictable as I experienced myself.
+Consider using a voltage divider - in my case it worked fine with only a 10k resistor.

 ## Photos of the module,
 ![board 2](https://github.com/3evv/roborockS7_mop_sensor/assets/26227520/5f33c0ca-ea53-4d74-9158-61d39c83c23f)